MediaComem/comem-travel-log-ionic-setup/README.md

 ```

 Now, create a placeholder file whose purpose will be to explain to other developers of the project what their own environment file should contains so they could fill in the actual values.
-Create the `environment.sample.ts` file in `src/environments`, with this content:
+Create the `environment.sample.ts` file in `src/environments`, with this exact content (comment included):

 ```ts
 // Copy this file to environment.ts and fill in appropriate values.